amishi-arora/Recipe-Management-System/README.md

-# Recipe Management Project
+# Recipe Management System

-This project is a recipe management system.
-Users can upload and search for various recipes.
-Recipes have ingredients, equipment, steps, and different tags (like dietary restrictions and cuisine types).
-Users can also sign up for courses taught by professional chefs who demo some of their recipes.
+A full-stack recipe management system that allows users to upload, browse, favourite, and review recipes.
+The application also includes a course management system where chefs can create courses based on recipes and users can browse and register for available courses.

+## Features

+* Upload and browse recipes
+* Favourite and review recipes
+* Organize recipes with ingredients, equipment, instructions, and categories
+* Create and manage recipe-based courses
+* Browse and register for courses

+## Tech Stack

+* HTML
+* CSS
+* JavaScript
+* Node.js
+* Express.js
+* Oracle SQL

-Credits:
+## Credits:
 This project is based on starter code provided by the University of British Columbia